rehannali/bbbackup/README.md

   -w WARNING_LIMIT, --warning-limit WARNING_LIMIT
                         Amount of failed repos allowed before we assume failure [DEFAULT = 3]
-  --backup              Will start/continue a full backup --no-backup           [DEFAULT] Will analyze existing backup --retry               [DEFAULT] Retry failed backup automatically
+  --archive-path        Absolute path to a directory which will hold the managed archived backups --backup              Will start/continue a full backup --no-backup           [DEFAULT] Will analyze existing backup --retry               [DEFAULT] Retry failed backup automatically